 It’s critical to manage kinks carefully to maintain water flow constancy, as they might cause weak points in the tubing that obstruct water flow.
 In this case, your plumbing system is less likely to experience kink with Pex elbows than it’s with Pex Bend support.

 Elbow fittings are considered a good solution to eliminate bends, but you should still avoid elbows as much as possible to avoid kinks.

 The Pex Bend Support kit is more convenient to install than the Elbow when it comes to convenience.
 You get less noise and vibrations while installing the Pex bend support.
 The support kit also reduces potential leaks, which reduces maintenance costs.

 The Pex itself is a material that you can cut and join easily.
-So joining two straight Pex tubing sections with a 90-degree Pex Elbow isn’t a big deal either.
+So joining two straight bend pex tubing sections with a 90-degree Pex Elbow pex pipe isn’t a big deal either.
 The cinch or crimp style installation is common; hence the process is slightly more tedious than installing the support kit.

 Which One’s for You

 Both the Pex bend support and elbow have their own set of pros and cons.
 The Pex bend support is more convenient and cost-effective to use, while the elbow provides sharp turns and performs well in tight corners.

 We’ve seen contractors who are more comfortable with Bend supports.
 It’s because they think it’s more flexible as they don’t have to deal with pre-determined angles only.
 Many talk about kinks, but some good Bend supports are available out there that provide a kink-free bend radius.